-This course is an introduction to the securing of Linux platforms and applications.
+This course will focus on the securing of Linux platforms and applications.
 Areas of study include identifying and examining methods of securing Linux platforms and applications and implementing those methods.
+(3 credits)

 - ENG 101: English Composition 1